NimishMishra/llvm-patches/README.md

 - [D108904](https://reviews.llvm.org/D108904) : contains a `std::visit(common::visitors(...))` which can be used as a boilerplate to iterate over `std::variant` anywhere in the codebase.

 - [D108904](https://reviews.llvm.org/D108904) : contains boilerplate `Pre` and `Post` functions to manage `SemanticsContext` anywhere in the `Semantics` of the codebase

+- [D110714](https://reviews.llvm.org/D110714): contains a reusable `HasMember` way of recognising whether the `typename` in a templated function belongs to a certain variant.
+This could be treated as a complementary way to `std::visit`.

 ### Parser